-High beams are currently turned on, and Auto High Beam is ready to turn off the high beams if light is detected in front of Model S.
+Auto High Beam is enabled and high beams are on.
+Model 3 is ready to turn off the high beams if light is detected.

-High beams are temporarily turned off because Auto High Beam is on and is detecting light in front of Model S. When light is no longer detected, the high beams will automatically turn back on.
+Auto High Beam is enabled but high beams are not on because light is detected in front of Model 3.
+When light is no longer detected, high beams automatically turn back on.

 Warning: Auto High Beam is an aid only and is subject to limitations.
-It is the driver's responsibility to make sure that the headlights are always adjusted as appropriate for the weather conditions and driving circumstances.
+It is the driver's responsibility to make sure that the headlights are appropriately adjusted for weather conditions and driving circumstances